Wicker25/Rpi-hw/README.md

 Detailed documentation of Rpi-hw's features and usage can be found on the [wiki](https://github.com/Wicker25/Rpi-hw/wiki).

 Otherwise, you can find [some articles](http://hackyourmind.org/tag/rpi-hw) about the library on <http://hackyourmind.org/>.

+### Bug tracker

+Have a bug?
+Please create an issue on GitHub at <https://github.com/Wicker25/Rpi-hw/issues>.